ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 numereous secret keyboard commands to scale syphon input press[] and ;/

-to rotate and shift framebuffer xyz positions a,z,s,x,d,c,f,v,g,b,h,n,t,y can all be used
+to rotate and shift framebuffer xyz positions a,z,s,x,d,c,f,v,g,b,h,n,t,y can all be used, the numerical key '3' resets all positions

-to scale camera inputs ;/ can be used
+the numerical key '1'clears the framebuffer

 ![Image description](https://github.com/ex-zee-ex/VIDEO_WAAAVES_1_5/blob/master/vlcsnap-2019-08-10-22h57m07s147.png)